 Truefitt & Hill

 Truefitt & Hill shave creams are a good mix of “natural” and cologne-like scents, some popular with younger men (1805, Ultimate Comfort) while others are more classic (Trafalgar is one of my all-time favorite scents, though some consider it–as well as Grafton–an “old man” scent).
 The No. 10 cream is meant to be used brushless but is “brush friendly” anyway.
-For myself Truefitt and Hill creams may be ever-so-slightly less cushioning than other creams in this category but I think the difference is subtle.
+For myself Truefitt and Hill creams may be ever-so-slightly less cushioning than others in this category but I think the difference is subtle.
 Most agree the performance is excellent: here is my review of the Apsley shave cream.

 Trumper shave cream scents tend to stay in the classic, conservative realm.
 Some scents may seem a bit foppish but you might be surprised how downright masculine a Rose or a Violet scent can smell.
 In any event, almost everyone considers these shaving creams as superior in their performance.